petergridge/Irrigation-V5/readme_new.md

   - Functionality is updated and reflects the documentation
   - Ignore sensor functions operates on Well, Rain and Adjustment sensors
   - Remove controller monitor functionality
+  - Add persistent notifications when the program is terminated as a result of sensor input.
 ### V2024.10.xx
 * Manage entity register when zone is deleted
 * Fix run frequency issues